dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 35
 ```

-The output is obviously wrong!
+The output is wrong!
 How may we improve this with self-consistency?
 Let's try it out.
 We will use the few-shot exemplars from Wang et al. 2022 (Table 17):

 *Prompt:*
 ```